okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/session-cookie/main/index.md

 The session token can then be passed as a query parameter.
 It can be passed to an Okta app's embed link that sets a session cookie and launches the app in a single web request.

-> **Note:** You may only use the session token once to establish a session.
+> **Note:** You can only use the session token once to establish a session.
 The session token can't be used again if the session expires or if a user signs out of Okta after using the token.

 ### Visit an embed link with the session token